Alexiskln/Taxonomy_Of_Infantry_Small_Arms/README.md

 # Projet_MISP_weapons_taxonomy

-This is a types of weapons taxonomy based on https://www.militaryfactory.com/smallarms/guns-by-type.asp
+This is a taxonomy of infantry small arms based on https://www.militaryfactory.com/smallarms/guns-by-type.asp